 The Greeks loved tragedy and many of their heroes suffered terrible fates.
 It makes me wonder where the concept of living happily ever after entered modern culture.
 It seems that the hero in modern stories, particularly movies, is always victorious.
 Perhaps, we hold ourselves to much higher standards.

 Definition of a hero

-We will define a hero as someone that always strives for the greater good.
-Although we prefer the hero to have a happy ending, we acknowledge that the greatest heroes are the ones that prioritize the greater good over their own life.
+We will define a hero as someone who always strives for the greater good.
+Although we prefer the hero to have a happy ending, we acknowledge that the greatest heroes are the ones who prioritize the greater good over their own life.
 The hero is not someone without fear.
-In fact, the most memorable heroes are those that face the challenges despite their fear — that’s the definition of bravery.
-And one does not need to succeed to be a labeled a hero, but merely be true of heart and true of deed.
+In fact, the most memorable heroes are those who face the challenges despite their fear — that’s the definition of bravery.
+And one does not need to succeed to be labeled a hero, but merely be true of heart and true of deed.

 What a hero is not: A hero does not achieve great things using selfish motivations.
 Nor is a hero foolish or lucky, despite what good they may achieve.
 Nor does a hero achieve their goal by accident or misfortune.
 For example, if a warrior is injured on the battlefield, we can’t say that person is a hero without knowing the backstory and motivation of that person.

 Unfortunately or fortunately, the gods of ancient myth don’t intervene to give our lives great purpose and meaning — that is left to us to explore — that is what makes life bitter-sweet.
 Therefore, in my opinion, a hero is both confused and afraid, but the hero is willing to test their dreams.
 And if they succeed to live their dreams, they stand as an example to the world of what is possible, and no matter what the dream is, even if it is to sweep the streets, the world is a better place.